Hello from Mrs Bennett and Mrs Waters!

 Phonics is key in helping children learn how to read and write.
 At the end of Year 1 children must take part in

 a national phonics screening check to test whether they meet the standard for Year 1 phonics.
 Please support your children at home by helping them to practise their wordboxes and identify sounds within words when they are reading with you.
-If you have any questions about phonics please refer to the link below or ask Mrs Waters who is our school phonics lead.
+If you have any questions about phonics please refer to the link below or your teachers.